kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 "https://$CLIENT_HOST:$CLIENT_PORT/.well-known/reverse/tcp/{listen_host}/{listen_port}/",
 where $CLIENT_HOST and $CLIENT_PORT are the host and port of the client.

 The "listen_host" variable specifies the listening address.
-The variable MAY contain an wildcard address.
+This variable MAY contain an wildcard address.

 The "listen_port" variable specifies the listening port.